i-D's music class of 2017: the rhythm method | read | i-D

 The Rhythm Method Rowan wears suit model's own.
 Shirt Polo Ralph Lauren.
 Joey wears coat Aquascutum.
-T-shirt, trousers and jewellery model's own.
+T-shirt, trousers and jewelry model's own.

 Age: 27, 26